2020 Dallas Cowboys season

-The 2020 season was the Dallas Cowboys' 61st in the National Football League and their first under head coach Mike McCarthy.
+The 2020 season was the Dallas Cowboys' 61st in the National Football League (NFL), their 12th playing home games at AT&T Stadium, and their first under head coach Mike McCarthy.
 This was the first season since 2006 that Jason Garrett was not part of the coaching staff, as his contract expired on January 14, 2020.
 For the second time since 2002, tight end Jason Witten was not on the opening day roster, as he signed with the Las Vegas Raiders on March 17, 2020.
 For the first time since 2012, center Travis Frederick was not on the opening day roster, as he announced his retirement on March 23, 2020.

 The Cowboys failed to improve upon their 8–8 season from the previous year after their Thanksgiving loss to the Washington Football Team.
 The next week, they were defeated by the Baltimore Ravens to suffer their first losing season since 2015.
 Factors in their struggles during the season included multiple key injuries, most notably starting quarterback Dak Prescott suffering a compound fracture and dislocation to his ankle during their Week 5 win against the New York Giants.
 Their defense surrendered a per-game average of 29.6 points over a total of 6,183 yards gained.
 The Cowboys were eliminated from playoff contention for the second consecutive year in Week 17 via their loss to the New York Giants.